Macaulay2/M2-emacs/README.md

 To get started with running Macaulay2 with Emacs, look at the file `M2-emacs-help.txt`, which is a text version of the documentation node available via `help "running Macaulay2 in emacs"`.
 To learn how to edit a file with Macaulay2 code in it using Emacs, see the file `M2-emacs.m2`, which is a text version of the documentation node available via `help "editing Macaulay2 code with emacs"`.

-The files `M2.el` and `M2-mode.el` provide modes for editing Macaulay2 source in Emacs and running a Macaulay2 session within an Emacs buffer.
+The file `M2.el` provides modes for editing Macaulay2 source in Emacs and running a Macaulay2 session within an Emacs buffer.
 The syntax highlighting symbols are defined in `M2-symbols.el.gz`.

 ## Installation